isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 the hook libraries locations must be updated accordingly.

 The HA configuration is specified within the scope of ``libdhcp_ha.so``.
-Note that the top-level parameter ``high-availability`` is a list, even though it contains only one entry.
+Note that while the top-level parameter ``high-availability`` is a list, only a single entry is currently supported.

 The following are the global parameters which control the server's behavior with respect to HA: